 Only three other spots on Earth are undisputed cradles of agriculture.
 Paleo-Chinese cultures farmed along the Yangtze and Yellow River Valleys.
 They domesticated wheat, millet, rice, soy, dogs, chickens, and pigs.
 Silk was a uniquely Chinese resource, harvested from silkworms.
 Meanwhile, agriculture appeared in Mexico and the Andes of Peru.
 Mesoamerican farmers are renowned for creating corn from wild teosinte, a grass whose “ears” look like hard tufts of wheat.
 7 The Andeans bred potatoes from a small, toxic wild ancestor.
 8

 Agriculture propagated outward from the Old-World centers at a rate of about 1 kilometer per year.
 9 The agriculture of the Fertile Crescent expanded northwest into Europe and east to India.
 Chinese influence spread southward and eastward, from Japan to New Guinea.
 North-south spread was more problematic than east-west, because crops are sensitive to latitude.
 This consideration, as well as other geographical barriers, presented challenges in America and Africa.
-10 Agriculture never reached Australia until the last millennium.
+10 Agriculture did not reach Australia until the 2nd millennium.

 Plant domestication intensified the production of drugs as well as food.
 Beer and wine are almost as ancient as domesticated grains and fruit.
 American sites show traces of coca leaves and hallucinogenic cacti and beans dating as far back as 11 TYA.
 11 Poppy, the natural source of opiates, was domesticated in the Mediterranean region before 7 TYA.
 12 Asian farmers later bred marijuana for its high THC content.
 13